 Step 4.
 Continue Reinstalling Windows

-Do not forget to share this post with more users clicking the following buttons.
+Do not forget to share this post with more users by clicking the following buttons.

 If you have a BitLocker recovery key or password, things will be much easier.
 You just need to disable BitLocker first before you install Windows.
 This part of the tutorial helps to keep the other partitions on your hard disk when reinstalling Windows operating system on the BitLocker encrypted partition, so there won't be any data loss.

-EaseUS Partition Master is a reliable Windows disk manager which allows you to manage BitLocker with flexibility.
+EaseUS Partition Master is a reliable Windows disk manager that allows you to manage BitLocker with flexibility.
 Also, if you do not remember the BitLocker recovery key, it can retrieve it for you.

 Here is how to disable BitLocker with EaseUS Partition Master: